spencerbutler/tmux-tweaks/README.md

 #### User Config Options
 Register the plugin with the name spencer.
 The value of the `@spencer` option should be a tmux source-able file with the the extension ".theme".
-The `default.theme` attempts to reset things to factory settings.
-This is no where close ATM.
+The `default.theme` attempts to reset all key-bindings and options to factory settings.
+(This allows for a cleaner path to switch themes on the fly.)

 `set -g @spencer 'spencer'`